canonical/spark-client-snap/docs/tutorial/t-setup-environment.md

 ## Setup Kubernetes and Spark Client Snap

-In order to be able to work with Kubernetes,  first we first to set up a Kubernetes cluster.
+In order to be able to work with Kubernetes, we first need to set up a Kubernetes cluster.

 In this tutorial we use [MicroK8s](https://microk8s.io/), which is the simplest production-grade conformant K8s.
+If you would like to run this tutorial on other K8s installation, please refer to the "How-to setup on K8s" user guide.

 ### Setup MicroK8s